IVERIC bio Inc. (ISEE) Shares Up Despite Recent Market Volatility

 ISEE’s Market Performance

-ISEE’s stock has seen a 0.89% increase for the week, with a 4.87% rise in the past month and a 12.96% gain in the past quarter.
-The volatility ratio for the week is 4.40%, and the volatility levels for the past 30 days are at 6.76% for IVERIC bio Inc. The simple moving average for the last 20 days is 10.89% for ISEE stock, with a simple moving average of 39.37% for the last 200 days.
+The stock of IVERIC bio Inc. (ISEE) has seen a 1.70% increase in the past week, with a 14.64% rise in the past month, and a 19.68% gain in the past quarter.
+The volatility ratio for the week is 6.78%, and the volatility levels for the past 30 days are at 7.00% for ISEE.
+The simple moving average for the last 20 days is 11.58% for ISEE stock, with a simple moving average of 40.04% for the last 200 days.

 Analysts’ Opinion of ISEE